 Most people with insulin resistance do better with steady, balanced meals instead of long gaps followed by large portions.
 A typical plate includes:

-• Lean protein at each meal, such as eggs, fish, or poultry.
+Lean protein at each meal, such as eggs, fish, or poultry.

-• High-fiber vegetables and some lower-glycemic fruits.
+High-fiber vegetables and some lower-glycemic fruits.

-• Healthy fats that help you stay satisfied.
+Healthy fats that help you stay satisfied.

 Gentle daily movement also makes a big difference.
 When you walk, practice light strength training, or do activities you enjoy, your muscles become more efficient at using glucose, which reduces strain on your pancreas.
+The Centers for Disease Control and Prevention reports that modest weight loss and regular activity can sharply lower the chance that pre-diabetes turns into type 2 diabetes.

+At AgeRejuvenation, many patients combine these everyday habits with the supportive metabolic therapies grouped under our wellness center programs, which pair nutrition coaching and movement guidance with medical oversight.
 The team also looks for hormone imbalances that may make weight loss and blood sugar control harder than they should be.

-Why Root-Cause Care Matters for Metabolic Syndrome
+Why Does Root-Cause Care Matter for Metabolic Syndrome?

-When blood pressure, waist size, triglycerides, and blood sugar all sit in the wrong range, the risk of heart disease and type 2 diabetes rises.
+When these markers sit in the wrong range at the same time, the risk of heart disease and type 2 diabetes rises.
+Mayo Clinic describes metabolic syndrome as a group of conditions, high blood pressure, high blood sugar, excess waist fat, and abnormal cholesterol, that together raise the risk of stroke, heart disease, and diabetes.
 Short-term fixes, like crash diets, rarely change this risk in a lasting way.

 Instead, AgeRejuvenation focuses on metabolic syndrome solutions that combine:

-• Detailed lab testing to see how your body is processing glucose and insulin.
+Detailed lab testing to see how your body is processing glucose and insulin.

-• Coaching around sleep quality and stress, since cortisol can push blood sugar higher.
+Coaching around sleep quality and stress, since cortisol can push blood sugar higher.

-• Targeted therapies that support better insulin sensitivity rather than only chasing numbers.
+Targeted therapies that support better insulin sensitivity rather than only chasing numbers.

 This root-cause approach means your care plan is designed to support your whole metabolic system, not just one symptom at a time.

-How Peptide Therapy Supports Insulin Resistance Treatment
+How Does Peptide Therapy Support Insulin Resistance Treatment?

 Key Peptides Used at AgeRejuvenation

-• Sermorelin encourages the release of growth hormone, which plays a role in preserving lean muscle and promoting fat loss.
+Sermorelin encourages the release of growth hormone, which plays a role in preserving lean muscle and promoting fat loss.
 Since muscle tissue is a major site of glucose disposal, maintaining muscle can support healthier blood sugar over time.

 What Treatment Looks Like in Real Life